-The Superior taxation is applied to those students who do not fall under the ordinary taxation and are registered within a delay of maximum one year later than the natural duration of the course and they have obtained at least 12 CFU in the period from the 10th of August 2018 to the 10th of August 2019
+The Superior taxation is applied to those students who do not fall under the ordinary taxation and are registered within a delay of maximum one year later than the natural duration of the course and who have obtained at least 12 ECTS credits in the period from 10th August 2018 to 10th August 2019.

-- students erolled no more than a year beyond the normal course of the course and have not obtained at least 12 CFU in the period from the 10th of August 2018 to the 10th of August 2019.
+- registered within a delay of maximum one year later than the natural duration of the course and who have not obtained at least 12 ECTS credits from 10th August 2018 to 10th August 2019.

 In order to benefit from a reduction from the maximum amount of the university tuition fees, the following procedures are foreseen students must, through their reserved area of the Delphi portal, authorize the University to consult the INPS database in order to obtain their ISEE-University certificate.